“Playing and pretending are like a halfway house between inner and outer reality.

 SCV Adventure PlayFoundation was formed as Santa Clarita Valley Adventure Play in 2014 by then reality TV editor, Jeremiah Dockray and his wife Erica Larsen, media arts & animation teaching artist.
 Their first event was a community wide pop-up adventure playground as part of Pop-up Adventure Play's 2014 US Tour.
-Shortly before that, Jeremiah discovered a 30 year abandoned park just a mile and half down the road from their new home in Val Verde, CA which is now the home of the Eureka Villa Adventure Playground.
+Shortly before that, Jeremiah discovered a 30 year abandoned park just a mile and half down the road from their new home in Val Verde, CA which is now the home of the Lot Possible (formerly Eureka Villa) Adventure Playground.
 Since then, Jeremiah and Erica have gradually transitioned this "side project" into their full-time work and passion.
 They are devoted to building the 7th adventure playground in the US and creating a channel for more individuals to be exposed to adventure playgrounds and gain awareness playwork and the importance of self-directed play.

 Check out our pages below for more on how we got started, our playworkers, books and media we have been included in and written meanderings of this ongoing journey.